-Webster's International Dictionary (1998) defines choice as the voluntary act of selecting or separating from two or more things that which is preferred; and the determination of the mind in preferring one thing to another.
+Webster's International Dictionary (1998)defines choice as the voluntary act of selecting or separating from two or more things that which is preferred; and the determination of the mind in preferring one thing to another.
 The definition incorporates two components: First is the availability of alternatives, which presents an objective reality, and the second one, is the act of preference, which involves a subjective process.
 If a reference to career choice is made, the availability of career choices and the dynamics of choosing a career should be examined.
 Hence, in order for career choice to take place, there should be alternative career routes available and there should be an individual preference between these career options.
 A choice is a decision that most human beings make at some time in their lives; it is a decision that should be given careful consideration since it can affect the rest of a person's life and determines one's future career (Som, 2016).

 The educational system in Ghana has three main transitional stages.
 It includes the basic level (Primary and Junior High Education).
-The second stage is a 3-year Senior High School Education, and the final stage is a 3 or 4-year tertiary education which comprises several different programs and courses offered in Universities, Technical Universities, Colleges of Education, and other tertiary institutions.
+The second stage is a 3-year Senior High School Education, and the final stage is a 3 or 4-year tertiary education which comprises several different programs and courses offered in Technical Universities, Universities, Colleges of Education, and other tertiary institutions.
 Final-year students in Junior High Schools are required to select their preferred academic programs for SHSs.
 These programs determine to a large extent, which courses he/she can pursue at the University or other higher institutions of learning as well as where one's future career destination will be.
 Table 1 shows the programs offered at the SHS and their prospective careers.
-These choices have many implications for success in life and in the same vein pupils too are confronted with choice-making regarding specific programs to read at the Senior High School level.
-There is a centralized application system in which admission to Senior High School is premised and referred to as the Computerized School Selection and Placement System (CSSPS) application to Senior High School (Ajayi, 2011).